-If you’re lodging your tax return, you need to lodge it by 1 November 2021.
-You can do this using myTax via myGov or through a paper return.
+If you’re filing a tax return, you must do so by November 1, 2021.
+This can be done through myTax via myGov or a paper return.

-A lot of information will be pre-filled by the ATO in your tax return.
-So it’s best to wait until all the data is finalised before lodging.
-This is usually completed by the end of July but can take until mid-August.
+The ATO will pre-fill a lot of information in your tax return.
+So, before filing, wait until all of the data is finalized.
+This is normally finished by the end of July, but it can take up until the middle of August.

-Check that your end-of-year income statement from your employer says ‘tax ready’, and your private health insurance, dividend and interest information is available before completing your return.
-Otherwise, it may include unfinalised data, and you may need to amend your tax return and pay additional tax.
+Before filing your return, double-check that your employer’s end-of-year income statement indicates ‘tax ready,’ and that you have your private health insurance, dividend, and interest information.
+Otherwise, it may contain incomplete information, requiring you to revise your tax return and pay additional tax.

 Are you a resident for tax purposes?

-The tests used to work out residency status for tax purposes are not the same as residency tests used for other purposes such as immigration.
-The rules can be complex, and the ATO publishes information on tax residency to help.
-In addition, there are rules for international students, working holidaymakers and dual residents.
+The tests used to determine resident status for tax purposes differ from those used for other purposes like immigration.
+The requirements might be complicated, therefore the ATO provides tax residence information to help.
+There are further regulations for overseas students, working vacationers, and dual residents.

-For non-residents temporarily in Australia as a result of COVID-19, the ATO has advised that individuals who are in Australia temporarily for some weeks or months will not become an Australian residents for tax purposes, as long as they usually live overseas permanently and intend to return there as soon as they are able.
+Individuals who are temporarily in Australia as a result of COVID-19 will not become Australian residents for tax reasons if they generally live overseas permanently and want to return there as soon as they are able, according to the ATO.

 Are you in business?